huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 Now that we knew there are more population-specific genetic effects around gene regions.
 We wanted to further understand what biological processes could lead to such observations.
-To this end, we looked at trans-ethnic genetic correlation in different sets of gene regions.
+To this end, we looked at trans-ethnic genetic correlation in different subsets of gene regions.
 Specifically, we looked at regions of the genes that are specifically expressed in a tissue (e.g. brain, liver, spleen, etc.).
 From this analysis, we realized that not all gene regions have the same level of population-specific genetic effects.